Twitwi96/Smart-traffic-light-2/README.md

 - Resistors
 - Structure and roads made by us

-Schematic of the conections between components :
+Schematic of the connections between components :
 ![](http://liverpoolfc-fr.wifeo.com/images/c/cap/capture-d-e-cran-2018-05-23-a-17-52-30-im.jpg)

 Global picture of the assembly performed :